 Sponsored by the Women of Hopkins Affinity, the Johns Hopkins Life Design Lab, and The Penn Club Women in Business

 Join our panel as we discuss how the pandemic impacted women in the workforce.
 We'll also discuss managing the return to work, professional and emotional perspectives, and how it will impact women.
 This program will be presented on Zoom.
-A link will be shared with registrants in advance.

 Questions may be submitted in advance of the program.
 If you have a question you'd like addressed, please email your question to Jamie Seward, Associate Director of Affinity Engagement, at JSeward@jhu.edu.
 Thank you!